kiya3300/kiya3300/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=kiya3300)](https://github.com/kiya3300/github-profile-trophy)
 ### Add optional parameter of the theme.
 - 🔭 I’m currently working on two personal projects, Telegram Bot and Voice assistant. & frontier wallet
-- 🌱 I’m graduated student from Alx/Holberton School learning fullstack software engineering.
 - 👯 I’m looking to collaborate on C/C++, react projects.
 - 🤔 I’m looking for help with VelocityX documentation.
-- 💬 Ask me about flutter or any tech related stuff.
+- 💬 Ask me about React, Golang Django or any tech related stuff.
-- 📫 How to reach me: Istagram - atticus._.0
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: A cup of tea is all what need